henriqueblobato/python_challenge/README.md

 Comparison operators that are supported are: `=, !=, >, <`
 Note searches are case insensitive, and that unicode is fully supported.

+Here are all the fields:
+ip, ipcount, rdap_name, rdap_org_name, lat, lng, city, region, regioncode, country, countrycode

+Where region is like Colorado or Texas, and regioncode is like CO, and TX.